 The AEL group encompasses creative and performing arts, education, law, criminology, social science and humanities

-Our presence across all five Griffith University campuses focuses on developing programs to prepare students for a changing world, as well as creating an environment where research intensity can flourish.
+We are the largest and most diverse academic group in the University, and our presence across all five Griffith University campuses focuses on developing programs to prepare students for a changing world.
+We are proud to foster an environment where research intensity can flourish, with our academic community undertaking outstanding scholarship and research that makes a major contribution to society.

 The AEL group has Australia's best teachers